muratk5n/thirdwave/en/index.md

 Of course the culprit is modern tech, and people

-WION: "[H]ow could the ocean's most accomplished deep-sea diver wind up with nitrogen bubbles poisoning its veins..
+WION: "Why do whales commit suicide?
+Answer may be sonar..
+[H]ow could the ocean's most accomplished deep-sea diver wind up with nitrogen bubbles poisoning its veins..
 'In the presence of sonar they are stressed and swim vigorously away from the sound source, changing their diving pattern.. which makes the animals accumulate nitrogen' [says expert]..

 Starting around 1960, ships began emitting underwater signals in a range of about 5 kilohertz (kHz).
 That is when the mass beaching of